 These super easy to make Hash Brown Egg Cups are one of my family's most popular picks for breakfast on busy mornings!
 All of your favorite breakfast flavors are packed into a muffin pan and baked to perfection!
 They're just the right size for a grab and go bite to eat, plus they're a snap to make!

 Hash Brown Egg Cups Recipe

 I absolutely love when I can make a quick breakfast on weekdays!
-Sometimes I will be a really awesome Momma and make up homemade hash browns from scratch for this recipe, but I do love my time saving shortcuts almost as much!
+Sometimes I will be a really awesome Momma and make up homemade hash browns for this recipe, but I do love my time saving shortcuts almost as much!

 Using the fresh packaged hash browns, usually found near the eggs in your local grocery stores, or thawed frozen hash browns makes this super easy breakfast that much faster.
 You can also use leftover baked potatoes, or the potato insides you scooped out to make some delicious potato skins, to line your muffin cups.

 Of course, if you like your eggs scrambled, just follow the same instructions.
 Stir in your favorite add-ins like sausage, ham, tomatoes, bell peppers, or cheese for some fully loaded hash brown muffin cups!

 Preheat your oven to 400 ºF ( 205 ºC ) and prepare your muffin tin by coating the cups thoroughly with melted butter or non-stick cooking spray.
 Divide your hash browns between the twelve muffin cups, packing the hashbrowns in firmly with a with a layer of hash browns up the sides and a thicker layer on the bottom of the cups. *The hash browns will shrink when baked, so no worries if it looks like your muffin cups are really full!